sgaliamov/ergo-balance/readme.md

 Don't ask why...

-## To do
+## Plan

-1. Save and load results.
-1. Make keys more balanced.
+1. Find stable layouts on 29.
+1. Use them on 123 and find next stable.
+1. Use results on big text.
+1. Do same with all unblock keys.